Bonds 101: What They Are and Their Importance in a Diversified Investment Portfolio

 • Supply and demand factors -- At any point in time, a bond's price may be driven by excess supply or demand factors for the particular bond or bond class.

-The Role of Bonds in a Diversified Portfolio
+The Role of Bonds in a Diversified Investment Portfolio